vandium-io/vandium-node/README.md

 ## SQL Injection Attack Detection and Protection

-The default settings inside Vandium will delect and report SQL injection (SQLi) attacks into `console.log`.
+The default settings inside Vandium will detect and report SQL injection (SQLi) attacks into `console.log`.

 The following report would be written to `console.log` if the event contains a string with a potential attack.